InHerOwnWrite/inherownwrite.github.io/_posts/2025-03-15-all-love-is-never-lost.md

 Boundless, free of sorrow,\
 it dances on the edge of eternity.\
 And those who remain will feel your love’s tender caress,\
-like moonlight on their skin."
+like moonlight on their skin.